 - Nuts or seeds

-- For another sauce try hot sauce or a vinaigrette
+- For another sauce try hot sauce or a vinaigrette.

 More Yummy Tofu Recipes

 If you make this easy tofu recipe, be sure to leave a comment below.
-Love to know how you enjoyed!

-Crispy Tofu Bowls with Quinoa (and Garlicky Lemon Yogurt Sauce)
+Crispy Tofu Bowls With Yogurt Sauce

 Garlicky Lemon Yogurt Sauce